Wandie23/Assignment1_Wandile-Mhlongo_CNP4/README.md

 ## Reflection

+## What is k3s and why is it used?

+ K3s is a scaled-down version of Kubernetes, the well-known built app management system.
+K3s maintains all the essential components while reducing the bloat, fitting into a single compact file and operating on relatively modest hardware.
+Regular Kubernetes is strong but heavy and complicated.

+ On AWS, people use K3s when they want to run containers on regular EC2 instances (virtual machines) without paying for AWS's managed Kubernetes service (EKS), which can get expensive.
+It's great for small projects, dev/test environments, or startups that need Kubernetes features like auto-scaling and easy deployments — but without the complexity and cost of a full enterprise setup.

 # What did i learn?

 Deploying K3s on AWS allowed me to gain insight into the practical gap between theoretical Kubernetes understanding and real-world application.
 Prior to this assignment, I enjoyed a basic understanding of Kubernetes concepts such as control planes, pods, and services.